-When a protection order is violated, the violation amounts to a gross misdemeanour.
+When a protection order is violated, the violation amounts to a gross misdemeanor.
 This will only the case though if the violation was not an assault.
 There must also be no previous convictions for violating similar orders.
-The penalties for a gross misdemeanour violation are:
+The penalties for a gross misdemeanor violation are:

 - Compulsory treatment for domestic violence